MooersLab/tmux-rocks/README.md

 <img width="1711" alt="Screenshot 2024-11-12 at 4 42 51 AM" src="https://github.com/user-attachments/assets/c1bda3ed-2f25-4d84-9256-704d519afc79">

 I can see how splitting a terminal horizontally and vertically into several panes can be very useful when working on a remote computer.
-In one pane, you could monitor running jobs, while in another, you could edit a script file to prepare the next job or an unrelated job.
+In one pane, you could monitor running jobs; in another, you could edit a script file to prepare the next job or an unrelated job.

 Watch this 3-minute video [video](https://www.youtube.com/watch?v=vtB1J_zCv8I) to understand what is possible.
-The pace is adequate to get a reasonably complete picture of what is possible.
+The pace is adequate to get a complete picture of what is possible.
 I used Copilot to explore the basics.
 I made this cheat sheet after learning about the features of this plugin because I want to use it in the future.